 Accessibility Resources for Seniors

-There are many resources which can offer assistance to seniors ageing in place, including:
+There are many resources that can offer assistance to seniors aging in place, including:

 - Alberta Council on Aging: an informational resource about an aging society;

 - Angel Alert Non-Profit Program: helps low-income senior citizens acquire personal emergency alerting devices;

 - ASK Friendship Society: an aging-in-place assistance program for Vancouver residents;